-Our Council through agreement with the Northern Tablelands Local Land Services (NTLLS) will remain the Regional Coordination Services provider for the current round of funding under the NSW Department of Primary Industries NSW Weeds Action Program 2015-2020 (WAP 1520).
-It is expected that a new Weeds action program will commence in 2020 for a further 5 year term.
+Our Council through agreement with the Northern Tablelands Local Land Services (NTLLS) will remain the Regional Coordination Services provider for the current round of funding under the NSW Department of Primary Industries NSW Weeds Action Program 2020-2025 (WAP 2025).

 Furthermore following a request from Glen Innes Severn Council in April 2015, Council has entered into a Memorandum of Understanding with their Council for a period of 3 years to undertake their scheduled priority weed functions and responsibilities on their behalf.
-Glen Innes has sought to become a member of the County.
+Glen Innes has sought to become a member of the County and the matter is with the Office of Local Government.